microsoft/DynamicTelemetry/docs/docs/Scenarios.Overview.Reliability.document.md

 observer that initiates a failure indicator if the queue becomes completely empty or exceeds a predetermined limit.
 You might be wondering what this preset number should be.
-It is important to note that dynamic telemetry does not specify these details; instead, it provides the fundamental constructs necessary to build such objects.
+It is important to note that Dynamic Telemetry does not specify these details; instead, it provides the fundamental constructs necessary to build such objects.

 One could envision a queue object where, upon initialization, diagnostic